Close

 Rawpixel.com/Shutterstock.com

 Not every child wants to talk to adults about their fears and phobias.
-How to understand that a child cannot cope with their monsters on their own, even if they are fictional?
+How to recognize when a child cannot cope with their common fears on their own, even if they are fictional?
 Here are some signs of that:

 1. The child refuses to do what they are used to: they are afraid to stay in the room on their own, they ask not to turn off the light, refuse to go to school or extracurricular classes on their own.